Under the Mango Tree – Women in community structures across Tanzania are leading change for equal rights and empowerment

 On a sunny afternoon in the Vigwaza ward of Tanzania’s Pwani Region, women and men gather under the shade of a mango tree to discuss a pressing challenge – the shortage of maternity beds in their local health facility.

 “Nobody knows the issues our community faces better than we do, because we live them every day.
-The GGTN provides the opportunity for us to come up with our own solutions and mobilize others to put them into action,” said Chewa.
+The GGTN provides the chance for us to come up with our own solutions and mobilize others to put them into action,” said Chewa.

 Shortly after its establishment, Chewa’s GGTN became a strong voice for women in the community.
 Through engagement with local government leaders, the network successfully advocated for improved maternity services, resulting in the allocation of funds for two new maternity beds at the Vigwaza health centre.